 California Real Estate Law

 Residential sellers of real estate are required to disclose any material defects concerning the home they sell to a buyer.
 What does material defect mean?
 It means any defect that would affect the value of the home or influence a reasonable buyer’s decision on whether or not to purchase the home.
-An agent advising a seller on what to disclose should be: if there is the slightest chance that something could be an issue, disclose it.
+An agent advising a seller on what to disclose should advise: if there is the slightest chance that something could be an issue, disclose it.
 California Civil Code § 1102; Mandatory Transfer Disclosure Statement (“TDS”).

 Real estate agents are required to conduct a visual inspection of the residential property and provide it in writing to the parties in a standardized form labeled the Agent Visual Inspection Report (“AVID”).
 California Civil Code §2079.